mweiherer/local-irbsm/README.md

 This will automatically (1) extract 30 frames from the input video, (2) run SfM on the extracted frames, (3) opens a window which prompts you to pick the six landmarks in a single image, (4) aligns the SfM-generated point cloud to our model's mean shape and prunes away points in the background, and finally (5) reconstructs a metrically correct surface mesh by fitting our model to the aligned and pruned point cloud.
 The whole pipeline runs in about six minutes on a single NVIDIA RTX A5000 with 20 GB of VRAM.

-Important mouse and key controlls for interactive landmark selection:
+Important mouse and key controls for interactive landmark selection:

 Left click to add a new landmark.
 Right click to delete last added landmark.
 Press `Enter` to save and continue.
 Hit `q` or `ESC` to quit without saving (this will exit the whole pipeline!).
 Edit a selected landmark position by hovering over the landmark and drag and drop to desired position.

 #### Step-by-Step Execution
-If you prefer to run our pipeline step-by-step with full controll over its parameters, follow the instructions below.
+If you prefer to run our pipeline step-by-step with full control over its parameters, follow the instructions below.

 <details>
 <summary>Click to expand</summary>